DirkPersky/typo3-initial-layout-bs4/README.md

 # Start Developing with SASS & Combined JavaScript Files for TYPO3
-This Porjekt shoud help you to start developing with SASS and minifyed JavaScripts to get an high Google Page Insight Ranking.
+This project should help you to start developing with SASS and minified JavaScripts to get an high [Google Page Insight Ranking](https://developers.google.com/speed/pagespeed/insights/)

 ## Required
-- NPM-Packacke Manager
+- NPM-Package Manager

 ## Default used NPM-Modules
 - [animate.css](https://daneden.github.io/animate.css/)